 - Concession details of customers who are eligible to receive a government concession relating to their energy (Concession card and/or health card details)

-- Information relating to customers’ gas or electricity meters (NMI and/or MIRN)
+- Information relating to customers’ gas or electricity meters (meter numbers, etc.)

 - Information about our customers’ usage of electricity and gas